 For federal employment tax purposes, the usual common law rules are applicable to determine if a worker is an independent contractor or an employee.
 Under the common law, we must examine the relationship between the worker and the business.
 All evidence of the degree of control and independence in this relationship are to be considered.
 The facts that provide this evidence fall into three categories – Behavioral Control, Financial Control, and Relationship of the Parties.

 Please do not allow anyone to begin service until a determination is made.
 The IRS may assess penalties for misclassification of an individual providing services to the university.
 If an individual is determined by the IRS to be an employee instead of an independent contractor, the university may be held liable for the individual’s employment taxes, penalties, and interest assessed for not withholding income and employment tax, and a separate misclassification penalty.

 To assist in this determination, UNC Asheville has created a checklist and process for campus.
 Following is the process with applicable contacts and forms links:

 - The Independent Contractor Checklist is required and a determination of status made PRIOR to the completion of other forms and PRIOR to services being provided.

 - The completed checklist should be submitted to:

 - The checklist will be reviewed to determination the proper classification.
 Human Resources may assist if necessary.

-If the classification is determined to be an independent contractor, the department will be sent the Independent Contractor Agreement along with a W-9 form for completion.
+- If the classification is determined to be an independent contractor, the department will be sent the Independent Contractor Agreement along with a W-9 form for completion.
 The use of the standard UNC Asheville Independent Contractor Agreement, which has been approved by our legal counsel, is preferred.
-If the decision is made to use the vendor’s agreement, it must be approved by our University General Counsel:
+If the decision is made to use the vendor’s agreement, it must be approved by the university General Counsel: